 Get your Instagram stalk on.
 The best way to tell whether a hairdresser will be able to fulfil your blonde ambition is to take a look at their previous work.
 "When you find ‘the one’ book in a consultation and make a plan of action", says Stafford.
 You don't have to commit to a colour appointment until you're 100 percent ready.

-How to get white blonde hair
+How to go white blonde without completely ruining your hair

 3. Thou shall not attempt DIY bleaching